rubensgomes/k8s-playground-java/README.md

-# k8s-learning
+# kubernetes-learn-java

-A Kubernetes Learning Playground Project.
+A Java learning playground project to learn and experiment with Kubernetes.

 This learning project comprises basically of the following tasks:

 - Set up an Ubuntu VM on Windows 10 using Hyper-V.
 - Install a single node Kubernetes MicroK8s on Ubuntu VM.
 This steps creates a